Swedish Super League (women's floorball)

 Swedish Super League (SSL, Svenska Superligan; formerly named Elitserien) is the highest league in the league system of Swedish women's floorball and comprises the top 14 Swedish floorball teams.

 The champion of the league is eligible to compete at the Champions Cup.

-The current five-time champion, as of the 2024–25 season, is Team Thorengruppen, the successor to IKSU, the most successful club in the league’s history.
+The current six-time champion, as of the 2025–26 season, is Team Thorengruppen, the successor to IKSU, the most successful club in the league's history.

 Team Thorengruppen celebrates victory in the 2021–22 Swedish Super League final.

 History

 The Swedish Super League was preceded by the Swedish Cup (Svenska cupen), held from 1982 to 1993, which was the world's first floorball competition.
 It was followed by the Division 1 league, played from 1993.

 In 1997, the Elitserien league was established, which was divided into northern and southern groups until the 2005/2006 season.
 Starting from the 2006/2007 season, the competition became a national league.
 Before the 2012/2013 season, the name was changed from Elitserien to the Swedish Super League.